 B. Waiving the Living Allowance.
 If a living allowance is paid, a member may waive all or part of the payment of a living allowance if, for example, they believe their public assistance may be lost or decreased because of the living allowance.
 Even if a member waives their right to receive the living allowance, it is possible-depending on the specific public assistance program rules-that the amount of the living allowance that the member is eligible to receive will be deemed available.
-A member who has waived the living allowance may revoke the waiver at any time and may begin receiving the living allowance going forward from the date the individual revoked the waiver.
+A member who has waived the living allowance going forward from the date the individual revoked the waiver.
 A member may not receive any portion of the living allowance for the period of time the living allowance was waived.